kolzchut/mediawiki-extensions-PageQuality/README.md

 - Number of items in a list
 - Etc. (TBD: make this list comprehensive)

+The extension works on the rendered HTML of the page, and not on the wikitext itself, and excludes transclusions.

 ## Special pages
 - Special:PageQuality: main dashboard
 - Special:PageQuality/reports: detailed reports